huyinghuan/grunt-mysql-backup/README.md

 #### tasks.dest
 the file path of sql. default is the file in ```backup``` directory. chooss the sql file by lexicographic order

+v0.0.2

+  1. fixed a bug about import sql to database. the bug just support mysql version 5.6 and up.